Global Professional Development

 |Political||The civil infrastructure has experienced a major part of spending due to the increasing concerns about sustainability.
-The interest rates in UK are low and the government had thought to invest in infrastructure due to the competitive environment|
+The interest rates in the UK are low and the government had thought to invest in infrastructure due to the competitive environment.|

-|Economic||The demand for the residential and commercial property has increased due to the interest rates fluctuations.
-The construction industry has shown interest in lifelong cost of building, cost of initial capital, maintenance costs and better designs.|
+|Economic||The demand for residential and commercial property has increased due to the interest rates fluctuations.
+The construction industry has shown interest in the lifelong cost of building, cost of initial capital, maintenance costs, and better designs.|

-|Social||The population of UK has shown in increase in the past few years.
-This has also indicated the demand for the property and infrastructure in the UK.
-On social level the importance of parking areas has also increased due to the neighbouring issues and disagreements.|
+|Social||The population of the UK has shown an increase in the past few years.
+This has also indicated the demand for property and infrastructure in the UK.
+On a social level, the importance of parking areas has also increased due to the neighboring issues and disagreements.|

-|Technological||The technological advancements in UK have been increasing day by day demanding the construction industry to assess sustainability, energy issues and changing environment.|
+|Technological||The technological advancements in the UK have been increasing day by day demanding the construction industry to assess sustainability, energy issues, and changing environment.|

-|Environmental||In UK the main concerns of the people in the sustainability of the environment.
-In UK the main focus is on the Kyoto Protocol Agreement on the emissions of carbon gases due to industrial development.|
+|Environmental||In the UK the main concern of the people is the sustainability of the environment.
+In the UK the main focus is on the Kyoto Protocol Agreement on the emissions of carbon gases due to industrial development.|

-|Legal||Due to the safety and environmental concerns the government has put legislations for the identified concerns.
-The companies are required to put safety standards and improvement of operations in order to avoid work related accidents.|
+|Legal||Due to the safety and environmental concerns the government has put legislation for the identified concerns.
+The companies are required to put safety standards and improvement of operations in order to avoid work-related accidents.|

 Figure 7: SWOT Analysis (Duncan Haughey (n.d.)